 When you train with our faculty, we’ll augment your understanding of geriatrics and palliative medicine, providing you with essential knowledge that you’ll tap throughout your career.

-This rotation is designed to provide the student with a broad-based experience in hospice and palliative medicine.
-It combines clinical teaching from a variety of sites to give the student an overview of symptomatic therapeutics, communication skills, and interdisciplinary care in a wide range of clinical settings.
+This rotation is designed to provide the student with a broad-based experience in palliative medicine.
+It combines clinical teaching from different sites to give the student an overview of symptomatic therapies, communication skills and interdisciplinary care in varied settings.

 Prerequisite: Senior medical student